blessontomjoseph/Cycle-GAN/README.md

 - The implementation generates 28x28 images of 'A's from images of 'B's of the same size, and vice versa
 - Convolusion is used on both Generator and Discriminator
 #### Models
-- Here we create 2 instances of both models
+- Here we create 2 instances of generative and discriminative models
     -  Generator for A to B generation
     -  Generator for B to A generation
     -  Discriminator for classifying fake and areal A's